hypo69/hypo/docs/gemini/out/en/how_to/src/utils/date_time.rst

 7. **Main execution block (`if __name__ == '__main__':`)**
    - It creates a `TimeoutCheck` object.
-   - It demonstrates how to use `interval_with_timeout` and prints the result.
+   - It demonStartes how to use `interval_with_timeout` and prints the result.

 Usage example